 In Korea many people still get their fortunes told before making big decisions like getting married, or making a financial or career choice.
 The 12 animals in the zodiac are guardian deities called Sibijisin or gods of the earth.
 You can see statues of these animal deities at many temples and historic sites throughout Korea, and people line up to take photos with their zodiacal animal.

 There are other methods of fortune telling in Korea, including some shamanistic ones, and even some introduced western ways such as Tarot card readings.
 I guess we all occasionally wish we knew what our future will be.

 The Chinese zodiac of 12 earthly branches (the 12 animal signs) is only a part of a 60 year cycle, the current one of which began in 1984.
 The 60 year cycle is also broken down into 10 heavenly stems, so just knowing your animal sign is not enough for a proper fortune telling.
 The 12 animals are the Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.
 Sometimes, however, you will see them called slightly different things, such as Bull instead of Ox, or Chicken instead of Rooster.
 In the case of a Rooster becoming Chicken, or Ox becoming a Cow this can be because the year is a Yin, therefore female year.
-2017 will be the year of the Red Fire Chicken since it is a Yin year, it is also a ‘metal’ year.
+2017 was the year of the Red Fire Chicken since it is a Yin year, it was also a ‘metal’ year.

 In a very general way each sign has certain attributes some of which are –